 If you’re dealing with a business, also file a report with the Better Business Bureau.
 To learn more, see our article on How to Report Online Fraud.

-Hire a Private Investigator to Help
+Hire a Private Investigator to Do a Catfish Investigation

 If you need professional help, visit our directory of investigation professionals to hire an investigator who specializes in social media investigations, online fraud and/or catfish investigations.